emilian-chiper/zettelkasten_ech/computer_science/5-zettelkasten/project_kolor.md

 ### Architecture

 #### Frontend
-- Organize the structure of the frontend code (e.g., components, views).
+- **Model:** The model represents the data and the business logic of your application.
+It encapsulates data-related operations and ensures the integrity of your data.
+In our case, here we’ll have our SQL schema.

 #### Backend
 - Server-side logic, APIs, business logic.